Preemo-Inc/nix-ml-ops/options.md

 ## perSystem\.ml-ops\.devserver\.gce\.image-name

-This option has no description.
+This option has no description\.

 *Type:*
 string

-*Default:*
-` "devserver-1vkmyv62vgzln4iix7d2kdchqvajdm3c-google-compute-image" `

 *Declared by:*
  - [devserver\.nix](flake-modules/devserver.nix)